carbon-language/carbon-lang/llvm/docs/Vectorizers.rst

    $ clang -fslp-vectorize file.c

-LLVM has a second phase basic block vectorization phase which is more compile-time intensive (The BB vectorizer).
+LLVM has a second basic block vectorization phase which is more compile-time intensive (The BB vectorizer).
 This optimization can be enabled through clang using the command line flag: